On the optimal pivot path of simplex method for linear programming based on reinforcement learning: Further Work

 \section{Further Work}

 The multiple pivot paths determined by the MCTS rule can be used to construct flexible labels for the simplex method.
+Therefore, we can design the supervised learning method of the optimal pivot rule for the simplex method of linear programming.
 Furthermore, deep learning can be used to construct more efficient and time-effective pivot rules.
 In this manner, we can improve the redundancy of the traditional pivot rule and the low time efficiency of the MCTS rule.

-However, we introduced two implementation techniques to improve the time efficiency of the proposed method.
+Additionly, we introduce two implementation techniques to improve the time efficiency of the proposed method.
 These techniques are introduced from the perspectives of the CPU and GPU.
-Both these methods were designed to solve the time-consuming process of sequential execution in the exploration stage.
-First, rewriting CUDA allows several explorations to be performed simultaneously; thus, the time efficiency is reduced by dozens or even hundreds of times.
+Both methods are designed to solve the time-consuming process of sequential execution in the exploration stage.
+First, rewriting CUDA allows several explorations to be performed simultaneously.
+Thus, the time efficiency is reduced by dozens or even hundreds of times.
 In addition to using GPU computing by rewriting CUDA, the implementation of multithreading provides a method to improve the time efficiency of CPU devices. $N_{explore}$ explorations can be divided into $N_{explore}/N_{threads}$ groups by grouping, where $N_{explore}$ represents the number of explorations and $N_{threads}$ represents the number of threads of the computer.
-In each group, all threads simultaneously performed exploration at the same time.
+In each group, all threads simultaneously perform exploration at the same time.
 The number of explorations is a multiple of computer threads; however, the time is the same as that of a single exploration.
 The reduction in time efficiency is directly proportional to the number of threads in the computer.